larmanden/TTK4235/README.md

-# TTK4235
+# NTNU TTK4235
-Elevator project in embedded systems
+Elevator project in embedded systems using one model-elevator with four floors.